AthenaSenior/BusinessDistribution/README.md

 -- EN --

 Important note: This system is not using actively.
 The data for Medyatek Production does not includes the true data since the past works does not added / paid etc. , it only works with test inputs.
-Source code does not any mistakes.
+Source code does not have any mistakes.

 Still on development process: It will connected with mobile very soon for the complete system.
 Additionally, announcements sent by the boss will be seen to mobile applications as notifications.